adore/daylight/doc/develop.md

 > INFO: Rails does not have `belongs_to :through` associations

-To configure the `PostSerializer` to correctly use this through association set it up like similarly to your model:
+To configure the `PostSerializer` to correctly use this through association set it up like similarly to your model.

+> NOTE: the `blog` association is changed to a `has_one` in the serializer

   ````ruby
     class PostSerializer < ActiveModel::Serializer